 - Introduce yourself to your instructor, deliver the V.I.S.A. forms, and discuss your accommodation needs the first week of classes.

 Services & Accommodations

 Extended time, minimum distraction area, use of a reader, scribe, or computer, tape recording answers and large print.

-A fellow student in class may be willing to make a carbon copy of his/her notes.
+A fellow student in class may be willing to make a copy of his/her notes.
 The student may choose to tape the class and later make notes from the tape.
 Sometimes instructors have a class outline or class notes they will share with the students.

 Books on alternative format

 Staff members will assist students in obtaining textbooks or other class materials from publishers or use software to create an audio book if not available from the publisher.